 Breslin and Desmond had worked out the details of the plan with precision – even down to which horses were to be rented for the escape.
-Sunday night, the local hosteler told them the horses he had promised for Saturday we’re already committed to someone else on Monday.
-At first the conspirators were crushed by the news, but they took heart when they learned the reason why the horses would not be available.
+Sunday night, the local hosteler told them the horses he had promised for Saturday were already committed to someone else on Monday.
+At first, the conspirators were crushed by the news, but they took heart when they learned the reason why the horses would not be available.

 The annual regatta of the Perth Yacht and Boat Club, now known as the Royal Perth Yacht Club, was to be held on Monday, and the best horses in Fremantle had been previously assigned to local officials for the journey to the regatta.
 Breslin and Desmond could not expect speedy horse flesh for the race to Rockingham, but they had the consolation of knowing that local government officials would not be in the race at all.

-Word that the escape had been changed to Monday was passed to the prisoners by a trusted parolee.
+The word that the escape had been changed to Monday was passed to the prisoners by a trusted parolee.
 That morning, the six military prisoners were assigned to work details outside the prison walls.
 By 8 a.m. they had slipped away and made their way to Rockingham Road.
 Breslin and Desmond were waiting.
 Three prisoners jumped into each coach and they flew off in a mad dash for Rockingham beach and freedom.

 After two hours of steady rowing, the whaleboat cleared the harbor and the crew hoisted sail and steered in a southerly direction in search of Catalpa.
-Five hours later one of the crew spotted the vessel but it was at least 15 miles away and night was rapidly approaching.
+Five hours later one of the crew spotted the vessel but it was at least 15 miles away and the night was rapidly approaching.
 They rowed and sailed until 10 p.m.

 A sudden fierce wind snapped the mast and the best they could do was to hoist the jib on an oar and steer a course that was their best estimate of the direction of Catalpa.